Ivy Hall Elementary School

 Building high performing teams is essential throughout our professional learning community, to ensure students are reaching their maximum potential.
 Each grade level and specialist team has an identified team leader that works closely with the principal.
 These leaders provide an additional layer of support to all teachers in working towards the district and school goals.
 All team leaders go through extensive professional development around facilitation skills.
 The Leadership Team meets weekly with the principal and assistant principal, where they work collaboratively around the goals, identifying needed supports and developing targeted plans to reach goals.
 These weekly meetings also serve as a place to celebrate successes and problem solve across grade levels.

 Team meeting time is built into our master schedule.
-At the grade levels, the teams meet for 2-3 hours per week to discuss math, literacy, social studies, and scient instruction.
+At the grade levels, the teams meet for 2-3 hours per week to discuss math, literacy, social studies, and science instruction.
 The teams meet during time that students attend specials.
 Student in grades 1-5 have a 1 hour of block that is comprised of PE, Art, Music, Learning Center, and Exploration Lab.
 In addtion to our grade levels meeting our special teachers meet 1-2 times per week to engage in a "critical friends" process.
 Our coaches also have a weekly meeting where they meet and discuss coaching.

-Ivy Hall School has a team of instructional coaches comprised of a Math Coach, Literacy Coach, Informational Literacy Coach, Language Development Coach, and Technology Coach as a means to support learning.
+Ivy Hall School has a team of instructional coaches comprised of a Math Coach, Literacy Coach, Language Development Coach, and Technology Coach as a means to support learning.
 Coaches meet weekly with teams and as needed with individual teachers.
-This includes review of student data, best practices supporting students' mastery of learning targets, additional techniques for assessment of student learning to refine instruction, and collaborative planning for instruction, including intervention and extension.
+This includes the review of student data, best practices supporting students' mastery of learning targets, additional techniques for assessment of student learning to refine instruction, and collaborative planning for instruction, including intervention and extension.
 Our coaching model provides teams and teachers with opportunities for modeling, co-teaching, observation and collaboration around best practices.
-Coaches participate in extensive training and development, and also meet weekly with the principal.
+Coaches participate in extensive training and development and also meet weekly with the principal.

-Our Problem Solving Team includes the Principal, Assistant Principal, School Psychologist, Literacy Differentiation Specialist, School Social Worker, Special Education Teachers, Occupational Therapists, and Speech & Language Pathologists.
+Our Problem Solving Team includes the Principal, Assistant Principal, School Psychologist, Literacy Differentiation Specialist, School Social Worker, Special Education Teachers, Occupational Therapist, and Speech & Language-Pathologists.
 This team meets weekly to regularly review student data for students qualifying for Tier 2 and 3 interventions, as well as for those students already eligible for special education.
 Review of this data guides further decisions and planning for students to close instructional gaps.
 The Problem Solving Team also provides Tier 1 support to teachers through their grade level liaison roles.
 Grade level liaisons and the Problem Solving Team work with teachers to support student learning needs and align specific data collection tools to monitor progress.

 Teaching teams participate in learning walks at Ivy Hall School led by our Technology Coach.
 These learning walks focus on a specific question that the grade level teachers create during the pre-learning walk discussion.
-The learning walk focuses on students' learning not the teaching.
+The learning walk focuses on students' learning, not teaching.
 Examples of focus questions are: "What is the level of student engagement?
 How are students utilizing technology within our one-to-one iPad program?
 At what level are students able to conduct conversations with each other?
-Approximately five classrooms are visited during a learning walk, which last about seven minutes each.
+Approximately five classrooms are visited during a learning walk, which lasts about seven minutes each.
 After visiting classrooms, the learning walk team debriefs with a focus on student learning within the framework of the focus question.
 The learning walk team members apply new knowledge from their classroom visits to enhance their own classroom and instructional practices.

 Additional Achievement Data